 Matinloc Island has a hidden beach, which is a pocket of white sand beach surrounded by steep rock walls, that is only accessible through a narrow crevice.

 Cadlao is the largest island in El Nido and is the closest to town proper.
-There are a number of beaches on Cadlao, including that at Bocal Point, Natnat, and Paradise Beach on the southern side of the island.
+There are several beaches on Cadlao Island, including Bocal Point, Natnat, and Paradise Beach on the southern side of the island.

-Nearby options include Corong Corong, a long, narrow beach to the south that faces Bacuit Bay and Las Cabanas Beach that has a relaxed atmosphere and spectacular sunsets.
+Most popular beach options on the mainland include Corong Corong Beach, a long, narrow beach to the south that faces Bacuit Bay and Las Cabanas Beach that has a relaxed atmosphere and spectacular sunsets.

-Lio Beach is a wide white-sand beach north of El Nido town.
+Lio Beach is a wide and uncrowded beach north of El Nido town.
 For now, it remains almost empty save for a few restaurants and hotels, so finding your private patch of sand shouldn’t be a problem.

 The beautiful 7 Commandos Beach is an isolated beach that is located on the mainland but only accessible by water, due to the mountainous terrain.
 7 Commandos Beach has sugary white sands, dreamy blue sea and it’s lined with coconut trees.

-Probably the spectacular Nacpan Beach, which is about an hour drive north from El Nido town, is one of the beaches in the Philippines.
+Probably the spectacular Nacpan Beach, which is about an hour’s drive north from El Nido town, is one of the beaches in the Philippines.

 Duli Beach is another remote stretch of golden sand in the northern top of El Nido mainland.
-This beach is the centre of Palawan’s surfing community.
+This beach is the center of Palawan’s surfing community.

-Port Barton main beach, known as Itay Itay, is filled with rustic accommodation, beach chalets, restaurants and bars.
-The waters around Port Barton main beach are not good for swimming, but there are other nicer beaches to explore nearby.
+Port Barton’s main beach, known as Itay Itay, is filled with rustic accommodation, beach chalets, restaurants, and bars.
+The waters around Port Barton’s Itay Itay are not good for swimming, but there are other nicer beaches to explore nearby.

-It’s possible to rent a “banca” boat directly from the local owners and explore some of the most beautiful and secluded beaches found nearby.
+It’s possible to rent a “Banca” boat directly from the local people and explore some of the most beautiful and secluded beaches found nearby.

 Pamuayan Beach is about a 10-minute boat ride, while White Beach can be reached by walking along a forest trail.

-There is no shortage of beautiful beaches on the small islands of the bay.
-Paradise, Exotic and German Islands has tiny white sand beaches and perfectly clear water.
+There is no shortage of beautiful beaches on the islands of the bay.
+Paradise Island, Exotic Island and German Island have tiny white sand beaches and perfectly clear water.

 Which one should you really pick?

 The beaches in El Nido are far better than the ones in Port Barton.
-On the other hand, in Port Barton there are more virgin beach and less tourists than El Nido.
+On the other hand, in Port Barton, there are more virgin beaches and fewer tourists than El Nido.